Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Introduction

-\end{conja} { For $n=1$, the conjecture is known, as explained by Deligne in \cite[\S\,7]{Deligne1979}.
-The conjecture was proved by Sturm \cite{Sturm1980}, \cite{Sturm1989} for $n=2$, and by Garrett and Harris \cite{GH1993} for $n=3$ assuming $\kappa \geq 5$.
-We extend the result of Garrett and Harris to $\kappa=3,4$ in \cite{Chen2021d}.
-For $n=4,6$, Morimoto prove the algebraicity of the ratio in \cite{Morimoto2021} assuming $\kappa \geq 6$ and $\omega$ is trivial.
-Based on similar idea as in $loc.$ $cit.$, we prove the conjecture for $n=4$ in \cite{Chen2021} assuming $\kappa \geq 3$.
-For $n=5,6$, we prove the conjecture assuming $\kappa \geq 6$ in \cite{Chen2021g} and \cite{Chen2021f}.
-We prove in this paper the following theorem regarding Deligne's conjecture for arbitrary $n$: }
+For $n=1$, the conjecture is well-known, as explained by Deligne in \cite[\S\,7]{Deligne1979}.
+The case $n=2$ was proved by Zagier in \cite{Zagier1977} and Sturm in \cite{Sturm1980} and \cite{Sturm1989}, and for $n=3$, Garrett and Harris established the result under the assumption $\kappa \geq 5$ in \cite{GH1993}.
+In our previous work \cite{Chen2021d}, we extended the results of Garrett and Harris to the cases $\kappa = 3$ or $\kappa = 4$.
+For $n = 4$ or $n = 6$, Morimoto proved the algebraicity of the ratio in \cite{Morimoto2021}, assuming $\kappa \geq 6$ and that $\omega$ is trivial.
+Building on a similar approach as in \textit{loc.\ cit.}, we proved the conjecture for $n = 4$ under the weaker assumption $\kappa \geq 3$ in \cite{Chen2021}.
+For $n = 5$ and $n = 6$, we established the conjecture assuming $\kappa \geq 6$ in \cite{Chen2021g} and \cite{Chen2021f}, respectively.
+In this paper, we present the following theorem, which provides a proof of Deligne's conjecture for arbitrary $n$:

 \begin{thma}[Theorem \ref{T:Sym odd}] Conjecture A holds when $\kappa \geq 5$. \end{thma}

 As another example of Deligne's conjecture on critical values of motivic $L$-functions, we consider tensor product $L$-functions of modular forms.
 Let $n$ be a positive integer and $f_i \in S_{\kappa_i}(N_i,\omega_i)$ a normalized elliptic modular newform for $1 \leq i \leq n$.
 Define the tensor product $L$-function $L(s,f_1 \otimes \cdots \otimes f_n)$ by an Euler product